Athletic Scholarships

 1. Understanding Athletic Scholarships

-Partial Scholarships: Cover a portion of tuition or other costs, common in sports with limited scholarship funds.
+Partial scholarships- Make up a fair share of scholarships as teams can divide a full-ride scholarship into portion’s of tuition or other costs.
+This is common in sports with limited scholarship funds.

 Understanding the type of funding available in your sport will help you target the right opportunities.